 It is compatible with the iPad 2 or later (Lightning support was added in July 2014, making it compatible with the iPad 4 and iPad Air), has a built-in card reader.
 It comes with a USB hardware hub that helps users connect other devices to the mPOS system, such as a receipt printer, cash drawer, or bar-code scanner.

-On the software side, Square has multiple solutions: Square Register helps you transform your mobile device into an mPOS system, and beyond that there are Square Market, Square Cash, and Square Order.
+On the software side, Square has multiple solutions: Square Point of Sale (formerly known as Square Register) helps you transform your mobile device into an mPOS system, and beyond that there are Square Market, Square Cash, and Square Order.

-Square Register allows you to keep track of your inventory, and track sales and trends.
+Square Point of Sale allows you to keep track of your inventory, and track sales and trends.
 For more powerful accounting, you can sync with QuickBooks, Xero, and Snitch Labs.

 To get started, you need to create and activate a Square account (business or individual).
 You will be requested to provide some basic information about your business, the last four digits of your SSN number, and a valid email address.